pfn/keepasshttp/README.md

 is a plugin for KeePass 2.x and provides a secure means of exposing KeePass entries via HTTP for clients to consume.

+This is a fork from [pfn/keepasshttp](https://github.com/pfn/keepasshttp).
+It is mainly intended to add remote access functionality to KeePassHttp.
+Have a look at the [Wiki section](https://github.com/mheese/keepasshttp/wiki/Listener-Configuration) on how to configure it!
+The rest is the same!
+Enjoy!

 This plugin is primarily intended for use with [PassIFox for Mozilla Firefox and chromeIPass for Google Chrome](https://github.com/pfn/passifox/).

 ## Features